This month’s trends

-Over the course of the month, there was headway on 28 existing agreements and seven trade negotiations (one new, five advanced, and one concluded).
+Over the course of the month, there have been advances on 13 existing agreements and 7 trade negotiations.

 Selected news on trade agreements currently in force

-- Dominican Republic, Central America–United States of America (CAFTA–DR): Krugman: Dominican Republic’s performance is relatively good (in Spanish)
+- Dominican Republic, Central America–United States of America (CAFTA-DR): Dominican trade sector organizations urge government intervention to make agreement implementation fairer (link in Spanish)

-The IJI is an analytical compilation of regulatory texts, commentaries, and monitoring of legal commitments and developments concerning the various integration processes taking place in Latin America and the Caribbean.
+The IJI is a compilation of regulatory texts, commentaries, and follow-up on legal commitments and developments of an analytical nature concerning the various integration processes taking place in Latin America and the Caribbean.
 For news and to learn more about the progress made on trade agreements and negotiations, visit IJI.